IEEE-TritonsRCSC/robocup-software/software/README.md

 Also don't forget to make the build directory (Check below)

-# A Few Pointers on Issues You May Face (courtesy of Huaming)
+# A Few Pointers on Issues You May Face

 1. The first error you might encounter is:
 ```